iArcanic/plcs-cw1/reflective-report.md

 # 3 Applying cyber security in my programming

+The code snippets used to explain cyber security practices within this section are from the Android application mentioned in [2.1](#21-skills-before-starting-the-degree).

 ## 3.1 Example 1 – input validation

-This code snippet below accepts a user on a login form.
+This code snippet is from the login page.
 It checks the value before passing it to the subsequent authentication method.

 ```java
 String username = request.getParameter("username");